namyeop/namyeop/README.md

 Hi 👋 My name is Nam Yeop Lee
 =============================

-Product Manager, Full Stack Developer, also Certified Investment Manger of South Korea
+Product Manager and Full Stack Developer, also a Certified Investment Manger of South Korea
 --------------------

 *   🌍  I'm based in Seoul, South Korea